cyprich/Obsidian/School/VaCT.md

 - PURI - Partial Upfront Reserved Instance - lower discount
 - AURI - All Upfront Reserved Instance - largest discount

-Pay less when you use more (per unit)
+**Pay less when you use more** - the more GB you use, the less the price is per GB

-Pay less when AWS grows - the price of AWS never grew
+**Pay less when AWS grows** - the price of AWS never grew, it lowered 75 times between 2006 and 2019

+Custom pricing - if none of provided plans are good for you

 AWS Free Tier - multiple services free for 1 year, be careful